Myriapoda: Ecology

 Myriapods are most abundant in moist forests, where they fulfill an important role in breaking down decaying plant material, although a few live in grasslands, semi-arid habitats or even deserts.
 A very small percentage of species are littoral (found along the sea shore).
 The majority are detritivorous, with the exception of centipedes, which are chiefly nocturnal predators.

 A few species of centipedes and millipedes are able to produce light and are therefore bioluminescent.
 Pauropodans and symphylans are small, sometimes microscopic animals that resemble centipedes superficially and live in soils.
 Millipedes differ from the other groups in having their body segments fused into pairs, giving the appearance that each segment bears two pairs of legs, while the other three groups have a single pair of legs on each body segment.

 Although not generally considered dangerous to humans, many millipedes produce noxious secretions (often containing benzoquinones) which in rare cases can cause temporary blistering and discolouration of the skin.
-Large centipedes, however, can bite humans, and although the bite may cause intense pain and discomfort, fatalities are extremely rare.
+Large centipedes can bite humans, and although the bite may cause intense pain and discomfort, fatalities are extremely rare.